Denmark Register Travel insurance Destinations

-Automated banking machines (ABMs) are widely available and credit cards widely accepted.
-However, many hotels, restaurants, stores and banks will not honour credit cards that do not have the new “Chip and PIN” technology.
-Some stores will add a surcharge to the total amount if payment is made with a foreign credit card.
+ATMs are widely available and credit cards widely accepted.
+Some stores will add a surcharge to the total amount when payment is made with a foreign credit card.

-Flooding is a threat in some coastal areas protected from the sea by dikes.
+Flooding is a threat in coastal areas, even where protected with sea dikes.

 - Date modified: